 - Boutique Vegan – A mega vegan store where you’ll find anything and everything!
 Based in Germany, but ships to France.

-- Un Monde Vegan – Well stocked online shop as well as two real-world stores in Paris and Lyon.
+- Un Monde Vegan – Well stocked online shop as well as a real-world store in Paris and a depot in Gagny.

 - Naturalia – Their online store isn’t strictly vegan, but they do have a good range.
 They’ve also recently opened their fourth vegan supermarket in Paris!